MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-558-New-Animal-Drugs-Use-Animal-Feeds/subpart-B-Specific-New-Animal-Drugs-Use-Animal-Feeds/section-558.633.md

 (2) VFDs for tylvalosin shall not be refilled.

-(3) Pelleted Type C medicated feeds must bear an expiration date of 30 days after the date of manufacture.
-Crumbled Type C medicated feeds must bear an expiration date of 7 days after the date of manufacture.
+(3) Crumbled Type C medicated feeds must bear an expiration date of 7 days after the date of manufacture.

 (e) *Conditions of use.*